PG1003/bitmap/reference.md

 Returns a new heatmap with `width` number of cells for X and `height` number of cells for Y.
 `init` is an optional parameter which will be the initial value of the cells.
-The cells are initialized with `0.0` when init is not provided.
+The cells are initialized with 0 when `init` is not provided.

 ### `make_bitmap_view( hm, cell_size_x, cell_size_y, hm_palette )`

 Creates a _read-only_ bitmap like view for the given heatmap `hm`.
-Each cell is given a width and height of resp. `cell_size_x` and `cell_size_y` pixels.
+Each cell is given a width and height of `cell_size_x` and `cell_size_y` pixels.
 `hm_palette` is a heatmap palette created by [make_heatmap_palette](#make_heatmap_palette-min-max-palette--out_of_range_color-) that is used to translate the heatmap cell values to colors.

 ### `make_heatmap_palette( min, max, palette [, out_of_range_color] )`

 Creates a heatmap palette object.
 The range of the palette is defined by `min` and `max` parameters.
-`palette` is a table that is used as an list and contains at least one color.
+`palette` is a table that is used as a list and contains at least one color.
-The optional parameter `out_of_range_color` color is returned when a value outside de range is requested.
+The optional parameter `out_of_range_color` color is returned when a value outside the is requested range.
 Default value for `out_of_range_color` is `0xFF000000`.

 The range is _including_ the `max` value.